RMenegassi/NLW-Setup/README.md

 ## About

 Habits is an app for controlling your habits, it allows you to create and manage your daily habits.
-It uses a SQL Server made with Prisma to save the user data.
-The application has a web interface and a mobile interface.
+The application has both a web and a mobile interface.

 This app was made with the help of the "NLW Setup" course by [Rocketseat](https://www.rocketseat.com.br).